arve0/codeclub_lesson_builder/README.md

 # Specification
 This is in norwegian, but will be updated to english when project have reached are more stable state.
 Especially, we need:
-- format specification - should be very similar to [CodeClubUK format](//github.com/CodeClub/lesson_format/blob/master/FORMATTING.md)
+- format specification - should be very similar to [Code Club UK format](//github.com/CodeClub/curriculum_documentation/blob/master/projects.md#2-write-your-project)
 - description of builder internal workings

 ## Spesifikasjoner på norsk